A letter of recommendation is a formal letter that vouches for an applicant’s work, skills, character traits, potential, and academic performance.

 Polite and personal salutation

-Secondly, a polite and personal salutation addressing the recipient directly by name and title should be indicated in the letter of recommendation.
+Secondly, a polite and personal salutation addressing the recipient directly by name and title should be indicated.
 The generic term ‘To Whom It May Concern’ can only be used if the writer cannot identify the recipient by name.

 Dear Mr. Fisher,